 In this case, the virtual particle paths of the extended extranuclear fields of the irregular distribution of positively charged particles enter, and subsequently exit, on respective sides of the negative particle along the portions of the nuclear region where the virtual particle paths converge and then diverge.
 (Note that the top side where virtual particle paths enter and exit represents the front side of the negative particle with respect to figure 4A, and the bottom side where virtual particle paths enter and exit represents the four possible virtual particle paths of the negative particle with respect to figure 4A.
-Also, note that the four possible virtual particle paths of the irregular distribution of positively charged particles can be visualized as: a) comprising an irregular distribution of the two varieties of virtual particle paths which extend out going in opposite directions from the top side of each upright positive electrically charged particle (with respect to figure 4B); and, in addition, b) comprising an irregular distribution of the two varieties of virtual particle of virtual particle paths which extend out going in opposite directions from the top side of each upright positive electrically charged particle (with respect to figure 4B); and, in addition, b) comprising an irregular distribution of the two varieties of virtual particles of virtual particle paths which extend out going in opposite directions from the top side of each upright positive electrically charged particle (with respect to figure 4B); and, in addition, b) comprising an irregular distribution of the two varieties of virtual particle paths which extend out going in opposite directions from the top side of each upright positive electrically charged particle (with respect to figure 4B); and, in addition, b) comprising an irregular distribution of the two varieties of virtual particle paths which extend out going in opposite directions from the top side of each upright positive electrically charged particle (with respect to from the bottom side of each inverted positive particle (with respect to figure 4B).
+Also, note that the four possible virtual particle paths of the irregular distribution of positively charged particles can be visualized as: a) comprising an irregular distribution of the two varieties of virtual particle paths which extend out going in opposite directions from the top side of each upright positive electrically charged particle (with respect to figure 4B); and, in addition, b) comprising an irregular distribution of the two varieties of virtual particle paths which extend out going in opposite directions from the top side directions form the top side of each upright positive electrically charged particle (with respect to figure 4B); and, in addition, b) comprising an irregular distribution of the two varieties of virtual particle paths which extend out going in opposite directions form the top side directions form the top side of each upright positive electrically charged particle (with respect to figure 4B); and, in addition, b) comprising an irregular distribution of the two varieties of virtual particle paths which extend out going in opposite directions form the top side directions form the top side of each upright positive electrically charged particle (with respect to figure 4B); and, in addition, b) comprising an irregular distribution of the two varieties of virtual particle paths which extend out going in opposite directions form the top side directions form the top si from the bottom side of each inverted positive particle (with respect to figure 4B).